TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "German only - [Click to show/hide]"

-    Recognize movies that includes only german audio.
+    Recognize movies that includes only German audio.
 Will rename the release.

 ??? example "JSON - [Click to show/hide]"